LeaVerou/lea.verou.me/blog/2024/css-conditionals-now/index.md

 ## Conclusion

 Phew!
 That was a long one.
+If you’re aware of any other techniques, let me know so I can add them.

-If there was ever any doubt that we needed `if()` in CSS, hopefully the sheer number and horribleness of these hacks has dispelled it.
+And I think after all of this, if you had any doubt that we need `if()` in CSS, the sheer number and horribleness of these hacks _must_ have dispelled it by now. 😅

 _Thanks to [Roma Komarov](https://kizu.dev/) for reviewing earlier drafts of this article._